fhebert-perkins/helpdesk/README.md

 # HelpDesk

-Simple helpdesk written in flask whose ticket interface is email.
+Simple helpdesk written in flask whose client interface is email.
 Not entirely meant for production.

-*this is by no means done.
+*This is by no means done.
 Use at your own risk*

 ## Installation